If you love to travel and love to write, this free travel writing course will get you one step closer.

 Prepare a few beforehand – just enough to get the ball rolling.

 Just be curious, and the rest should naturally flow.
+Just avoid questions that can be answered by a Yes or No - that's an interview going nowhere.

 As for recording the words of wisdom you’ll pluck during an interview, there are three ways I can think of: